FontysVenlo/esd-workshop-next-js/Content/Introduction.md

 ## Introduction
-## Next.js Background an general information
+## Next.js Background and general information

 - Released in 2016 by Vercel a
 - Vercel still maintains and leads development